Revision Date: 26 September 2014

 - correspondence, notes, memoranda, or other documents not containing a final written agreement associated with a matter conducted under an alternative dispute resolution procedure in which university personnel participated as a party, facilitated as an impartial third party, or facilitated as the administrator of a dispute resolution system or organization

 Public Information Officer (PIO): Under provisions of the Texas Public Information Act (Texas Government Code, Chapter 552), the president may delegate authority as the custodian of records to the public information officer (PIO).
 The Vice President for Business Affairs and Controller has been appointed PIO at UT Arlington in accordance with procedures outlined in UTS139, Texas Public Information Act.
-Written requests for documents under the Texas Public Information Act are directed to the PIO and addressed immediately, pursuant to provisions of Fiscal Procedure 13-1, Policy on Access to Records.
+Written requests for documents under the Texas Public Information Act are directed to the PIO and addressed pursuant to provisions of Open Records Requests (Procedure 13-1).

 Records Management: Texas Government Code 441.180, Definitions(7) defines records management as the application of management techniques to the creation, use, maintenance, retention, preservation, and destruction of records for the purposes of improving the efficiency of recordkeeping, ensuring access to public information and reducing costs.
 The term includes: